TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/41 - Mark/Mark 6/Mark 6.36.md

 ---

-send them away, that they may go into the country and villages round about, and buy themselves somewhat to eat.
+Send them away, that they may go into the surrounding country and villages, and buy themselves bread, for they have nothing to eat."